XinyueYu16/COVID-19_UCD_Challenge/README.md

 - Business Owners: Keeping a watchful eye on trending topics and people’s emotion change can help business owners run marketing campaign appropriately and find out potential business opportunities, such as new services that needed by people.

 ## The dataset can be used for
-- the study of people's interactions on Twitter during COVID-19 period
+- The study of people's interactions on Twitter during COVID-19 period
-- the study of public media's behavior during COVID-19 period
+- The study of public media's behavior during COVID-19 period
-- the study of people's emotion change during COVID-19 period
+- The study of people's emotion change during COVID-19 period
-- more NLP data mining with plenty tweets during such specific period
+- More NLP data mining with plenty tweets during such specific period

 ## Our data source including: